 For decades, asbestos was considered a magic mineral.
 Why?
 The answer is simple: Asbestos can prevent fires.
+This benefited many industries, from construction work to plumbing and pipefitting.

-Asbestos can also cause mesothelioma, which is why electrical workers are an occupation often connected to the rare cancer.
+Asbestos’ prevalence and notoriety as an added, protective element to electrical wires is why electrical workers are an occupation often connected to the rare cancer.

 There are many components of this occupation at a heightened risk of fires, and electrical workers relied on asbestos and were exposed regularly to this deadly mineral.
 The uses in electrical work were plentiful: